Daschi1/advent-of-code-2024/README.md

-# Using Advent of Code Kotlin Framework
+# Advent of Code 2024 using custom AoC Kotlin Framework

-This is a Kotlin framework for solving [Advent of Code](https://adventofcode.com/) puzzles.
+This uses a custom Kotlin framework for solving [Advent of Code](https://adventofcode.com/) puzzles.
 It
 supports:

 - **Multi-Year Solutions**: Organize solutions by year.